-MEND is a 501(c)(3) non-profit corporation that advocates for policies to improve the quality of life for those in need in the County.
+MEND is a 501(c)(3) non-profit corporation that strengthens and supports its food pantry network by providing supplemental food, funds, volunteers, and a monthly forum for collaboration.
+MEND also advocates for policies to improve the quality of life for those in need in the County.

-Member pantries benefit from MEND’s economies of scale and support while retaining their independence.
-Below are a few of the services MEND offers to our network of pantries.
+Member pantries benefit from MEND’s economies of scale and support, while retaining their independence.

 How it Works

 MEND provides infrastructure and financial support along with food sourcing and distribution so its pantries can serve their clients.
 Houses of worship, foundations, community organizations, and individuals donate food that MEND then collects and distributes among its member pantries.

 MEND applies for grants that benefit its pantries.
 It cultivates corporations, foundations, and service organizations as donors as well as working relationships with government agencies and officials.

 Through its food drives, fundraisers, hunger walks and other special events, newsletters, website, and social media, MEND’s goal is to ensure that the larger community is aware of the plight of the thousands of people in Essex County who do not have enough food.

 Robin joins MEND as its new Executive Director, after previously working as MEND’s Grants & Special Projects Consultant for two years.
 Robin has a long history of community engagement and leadership, having served as a Board member and volunteer for several non-profits in Essex County.
 Before joining the nonprofit sector, Robin worked for nearly 15 years as a tax attorney for the IRS Office of Chief Counsel and Deloitte Tax LLP.

 Vice President, General Counsel and Secretary Minerals Technologies, Inc. (1992-2005)